Chasmical/RogueLibs/README.md

 ## Links ##
 *  [Download RogueLibs (latest stable version)](https://github.com/Abbysssal/RogueLibs/releases/latest)
 *  [Steam guide on modding with BepInEx](https://steamcommunity.com/sharedfiles/filedetails/?id=2106187116)

-# RogueLibs v1.4 #
-This modding library allows you to easily add custom localization lines, mutators, items and abilities, plus it has some extra functions that you might need.

 ## Mods using RogueLibs ##
 You can find these mods in [the official Streets of Rogue Discord server](https://discord.com/invite/streetsofrogue) (channel #modding-gallery):